Geigerkind/Rusty-Template/README.md

     - Modification nickname, mail, password
     - Reset password
     - Token based Authentication
-- API is exposed in a verbose way
+- API is exposed using the OpenAPI3 standard (including swagger-ui integration)

 #### Webclient
 - GDPR ready cookie banner (Does not include ADs), privacy (and imprint for Germany)